MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 Preparing the fragment merge is done based on information gathered by `FrozenWorld_RefitMerge_Init()` and is independent from ongoing changes to the state of the SPONGY snapshot or the overall Frozen World (including the FROZEN snapshot and Frozen World configuration).

-Normally, this step executes quickly, but if guaranteed realtime performance is a concern, it is safe to execute `FrozenWorld_RefitMerge_Prepare()` asynchronously in a background worker thread even across several frames while the SPONGY snapshot continues to evolve and the Frozen World alignment continues to be done.
+Normally, this step executes quickly, but if guaranteed real-time performance is a concern, it is safe to execute `FrozenWorld_RefitMerge_Prepare()` asynchronously in a background worker thread even across several frames while the SPONGY snapshot continues to evolve and the Frozen World alignment continues to be done.
 However, you must take care to not initialize another refit operation while this one is being prepared in the background.

 #### 3. Inspect fragment merge results and refit the scene